fasterness/gauche/README.md

 gauche
 ======

-An edge http caching proxy
+An unsophisticated and socially awkward edge http caching proxy